postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Publishing specific API versions

 All API versions are automatically visible to API Editors and Viewers within a Postman team.
-However, if you've developed APIs on an earlier version of Postman, you may find API versions that weren't made visible to API Vieweres.
+However, if you've developed APIs on an earlier version of Postman, you may find API versions that weren't made visible to API Viewers.
 To make an existing API version visible to everyone in your team:

 1. Select the API version in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">, then select **Edit**.